adruizp/PYMLAPIGEN/README.md

     * `pymlapigen`
 * Visit [localhost:5000](http://localhost:5000)

 You can either clone the repository and run `python run.py` or `python3 run.py`.
-To install the required modules, run `pip install -r requirements.txt`.
+To install the required modules, execute the command `pip install -r requirements.txt`.